braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 [Canvas entry properties]({{site.baseurl}}/api/objects_filters/canvas_entry_properties_object/) are the properties mapped by you when triggering or scheduling a Canvas via the API.
 Note that the Canvas entry properties object has a maximum size limit of 50 KB.

-{% alert note %}
-Canvas entry properties can be referenced only in the first step of a Canvas.
-{% endalert %}

 {% raw %}
 For example, a request with `\"canvas_entry_properties\" : {\"product_name\" : \"shoes\", \"product_price\" : 79.99}` could add the word \"shoes\" to a message by adding the Liquid `{{canvas_entry_properties.${product_name}}}`.
 {% endraw %}

+For the Canvases built with the original editor, Canvas entry properties can be referenced only in the first step of a Canvas.

-For Canvas Flow, make sure to use ``{% raw %} canvas_entry~properties${property_name} {% endraw %}`` if referencing these Canvas entry properties.
-These events must be custom events or purchase events to be used this way in the Message component.
+For Canvas Flow messaging, entry properties are not ephemeral, and can be used in Liquid in any Message step.
+So, be sure to use ``{% raw %} canvas_entry~properties${property_name} {% endraw %}`` if referencing these Canvas entry properties.
+Note that the events must be custom events or purchase events to be used this way.

 {% endtab %}